ocxtal/libgaba/README.md

 /*
  * Create section info (gaba_build_section is a macro).
  * Each section consists of a 2-bit or 4-bit encoded
- * nucleotide array (array of 8-bit char) and its length,
+ * nucleotide array (an array of uint8_t) and its length,
- * and unique ID to identify the section.
+ * and an unique ID to identify the section.
  */
 char const *a = "\x01\x08\x01\x08\x01\x08";	/* 4-bit encoded "ATATAT" */
 char const *b = "\x01\x08\x01\x02\x01\x08";	/* 4-bit encoded "ATACAT" */
-struct gaba_section_s asec = gaba_build_section(1, a, strlen(a));
+struct gaba_section_s asec = gaba_build_section(0, a, strlen(a));
 struct gaba_section_s bsec = gaba_build_section(2, b, strlen(b));

 /*
  * lim points the end of memory region of forward
  * sequences.
-If the reverse sequences are not provided,
+If reverse-complemented sequences are not
- * lim should be 0x800000000000 (the tail address of the
+ * available, lim should be 0x800000000000 (the tail address
- * user space on major unix-like operating systems on
+ * of the user space on major Unix-like operating systems on
  * x86_64 processors).
 When concatenated reverse-complemented
- * sequence is available after the forward sequences
+ * sequence is available after concatenated forward sequence
  * (when the sequnces are stored like ->->->...-><-<-<-...<-
  * way, or if you are familiar with the implementation
  * of the BWA software it is the unpacked version of the
- * BWA reference sequence object), a pointer to the tail
+ * BWA reference sequence object), a pointer to the head
- * of the forward section should be passed to lim then
+ * of the reverse-complemented section should be passed to
- * the dp functions will properly use the reverse-complemented
+ * lim then the dp functions will properly use the reverse-
- * sequence to make the sequence fetching faster.
+ * -complemented sequence to make the sequence fetching faster.
  */
 void const *lim = (void const *)0x800000000000;

 /*
- * initialize a dp context (thread-local context)
+ * Initialize a DP context (thread-local context)
  */
 gaba_dp_t *dp = gaba_dp_init(ctx, lim, lim);

 /*
  * Fill root with section A and section B from (0, 0).
- * dp_fill_root function creates the root of the dp matrix
+ * dp_fill_root function creates a root of a DP matrix
  * and fill it until either sequence pointer reaches the end
  * of the sequence.
  */